sundstl1/Y2-robot-arm/README.md

   - Kuinka ohjelma käynnistetään?
     * The program can be run by executing main.py in the src/ folder
+    * As Command line arguments, provide te desired arm lengths for the arm.
-    * On my system that means running the command "python main.py"
+    * On my system that means running the command "python main.py 70 50 45 37" for example.

   - Mitä sillä voi tässä vaiheessa tehdä?
     * The program shows a robot arm with an arbitrary number of joints.